polux/dart-polymer-dart-examples/README.md

        bool get applyAuthorStyles => true;
        // ...
     }

+* To create an app that works when compiled to JavaScript, you need to build it.
+See deploy_to_javascript and its `build.dart` file.
+Notice the `--deploy` argument.

 ## Known issues:

 (This is not a complete list of bugs with polymer.dart.
 Just the bugs that